google/orchestra/README.md

 ### APIs
-In you GCP Project menu (or directly through [this link](https://console.cloud.google.com/apis/library?project=_&_ga=2.115478214.-1781341949.1549548145)) access the API Librar so that you can enable the following APIs:
+In you GCP Project menu (or directly through [this link](https://console.cloud.google.com/apis/library?project=_&_ga=2.115478214.-1781341949.1549548145)) access the API Library so that you can enable the following APIs: